 An unbelievable transfer, for an unbelievable athlete, who many would argue ranks as one of the top ten players to lace up a pair of boots.

 4. Cristiano Ronaldo - €94m (from Manchester United, 2010)

 The greatest player to wear the famous white of Real Madrid.

 A supreme talent that emerged at Manchester United was given the platform to make football history for the Spanish giants.
 The Portuguese legend won it all.

-And had it not been for rival Lionel Messi, Ronaldo could've been the best to ever do it.
+And, had it not been for rival Lionel Messi, Ronaldo could have been the best to ever do it.

 Gareth Bale may not get the fairytale ending that so many legends are accustomed to receiving, but history will be kind on the Welshman's achievements in Madrid.

 A vital part of an all-time great front three, alongside Cristiano Ronaldo and Karim Benzema, Bale will one day get the appreciation he so thoroughly deserves.